Nicola Zalewski

-Nicola Zalewski (born 23 January 2002) is a professional footballer who plays as a full-back, wing-back or wide midfielder for Serie A club Atalanta.
+Nicola Zalewski (born 23 January 2002) is a professional footballer who plays as a wing-back or attacking midfielder for Serie A club Atalanta.
 Born in Italy, he plays for the Poland national team.

 Club career

 Roma

 Zalewski (left) playing for Roma against Red Bull Salzburg in 2023 during a UEFA Europa League match.

 Zalewski made his professional debut for Roma on 6 May 2021 in the Europa League semi-final against Manchester United, replacing Pedro at the 76th minute and being instrumental to the winning goal, an own goal by Alex Telles, seven minutes later.
 He made his Serie A debut three days later, on 9 May, during a home game against Crotone.
 On 29 December, Roma announced his contract had been extended until 2025.

 On 28 February 2022, he first played as a starter for Roma in their 1–0 win against Spezia.
 On 12 March 2023, he scored the first goal in his senior career in a 3–4 loss against Sassuolo Calcio.
 On 3 June 2023, he scored a goal in a 2–1 victory over Spezia.
 On 12 December 2024, he played the full 90 minutes and registered an assist in a Europa League group stage match against Braga, which concluded in Roma's 3–0 victory.